briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     4503.231, on the vehicle driven subject to the privileges, except as provided in division (B) of that section.

-    A suspension of a commercial driver’s license under this section shall be concurrent with any period of suspension or disqualification under Ohio R.C.
+    A suspension of a commercial driver's license under this section shall be concurrent with any period of suspension or disqualification under Ohio R.C.
     3123.58 or 4506.16.
-No person who is disqualified for life from holding a commercial driver’s license under Ohio R.C.
-4506.16 shall be issued a driver’s license under Ohio R.C.
-Chapter 4507 during the period for which the commercial driver’s license was suspended under this section, and no person whose commercial driver’s license is suspended under this section shall be issued a driver’s license under Ohio R.C.
+No person who is disqualified for life from holding a commercial driver's license under Ohio R.C.
+4506.16 shall be issued a driver's license under Ohio R.C.
+Chapter 4507 during the period for which the commercial driver's license was suspended under this section, and no person whose commercial driver's license is suspended under this section shall be issued a driver's license under Ohio R.C.
 Chapter 4507 during the period of the suspension.

 6. _(f)_ The offender shall provide the court with proof of financial